Child Custody Attorney Norridge, IL

 When parents cannot form an agreement outside of the courtroom, unfortunately, going before a court may be the only option.
 When this is necessary, a judge, not the parents, will make a determination about custody.

 Modifying a Child Custody Order in Norridge

 While a court’s decision is “final” and results in a Judgment For Allocation of Parental Responsibilities, it is possible for parents to petition the court for a modification of a child custody order at a later date.
 Filing a petition for modification is permissible when either party has experienced a significant change in circumstance.
-For example, if one parent is in a car crash and can no longer administer self-care, let alone care for a child, modification will likely be appropriate.
+For example, if one parent is in a car crash and can no longer administer self-care, let alone care for a child, a modification will likely be appropriate.
 Our Norridge child custody lawyers also represent clients in modification cases.

 Reach Out to Our Norridge Child Custody Lawyers Today

 Understanding your rights and your options in a child custody case can be difficult.
 Because there is so much on the line, it’s not worth taking the risk of representing yourself in a child custody case; instead, you should consult with a qualified attorney.

 At the law office of Gordon & Perlut, LLC, our Norridge child custody lawyers are passionate about what we do.
 We know how important this case is for you, and will deliver nothing short of excellent service.
 For your initial consultation, please call our law firm today to get started.